joaopalmeiro/reading-notes/command-line/README.md

   - It is a terminal multiplexer.
   - Basically, it allows multiple terminal sessions in a single window.

+These notes are based on Wes Bos's "[Command Line Power User](https://wesbos.com/command-line-video-tutorials)" course:

+- The `rm` command permanently removes files (no file recovery).

 ## Commands

 - Ag: